scarlettbell423/web_test/README.md

 2. Open terminal: MAC - command + space, type in terminal.
 Windows - search terminal

 3. Install Git:  sudo dnf install git-all
+ - if that doesn't work: try

+    git --version

+    your computer may ask you to install

+    or

+    sudo apt install git-all

 4. Copy URL of your repo - use SSH url